Patient Advice and Liaison Service (PALS)

 We are always happy to receive feedback from our patients.
 There are many ways this can be provided:

-· Write in to or ring Chris Greenwood our Patient and Staff Liaison manager.
+- Write in to or ring Chris Greenwood our Patient & Staff Engagement Manager.
 Chris is not always immediately available but will get back to you as soon as he can and usually no later than 48 hours after your initial contact

 We will try to sort out your problem quickly and by discussion with yourself if you are happy to do it that way.
 Where appropriate we will also share any outcomes from our discussions throughout the practice to support service improvement or change.